sondrebh/region-demographics/README.md

 3. The sorting happens in the CountriesList component.

 ## Todo
-1. Complete the <LanguagesList /> component.
+1. Complete the LanguagesList component.
 2. Abstract sorting out from the list components and into the reducer.
 3. Add null, undefined and error handling.
 3. Check and refactor semantics.